o-jasper/o-jasper.github.io/blog/_posts/2014-05-07-Proof-of-Reserve-and-voting.md

 I would categorize this as 'Truth or Punish'.
 As opposed to the 'Truth or Invalid' approach of regular the blockchain.
-I think you could even based a
+I think you could even base a
 [merged mining blockchain](https://forum.ethereum.org/discussion/comment/3924/#Comment_3924)
 on this idea.